dirtsimple/imposer/README.md

 (Note: Approving a change is just a way to say, "I've seen this change and have done whatever I need to do about it, so stop showing it to me".
 It doesn't save them to a state module or anything like that, although you can certainly copy and paste the relevant YAML from the changes into a state module as you review them.
 You can also use `imposer options yaml` to list unapproved, unimposed changes in a more convenient format for such copying and pasting.)

 To start a review, just run `imposer options review` on the development site in question.
 Either you'll be immediately presented with any existing changes as YAML patch chunks (for review and approval via the `git add --patch` UI), or else the command will begin monitoring the database for new changes, waiting for you to change something via the Wordpress UI.
+(You can also approve individual option changes by name, using [imposer options approve](#imposer-options-approve-name).)

 Once you've approved a change (or added it to a state module and applied it), it won't show up during future runs of the `review`, `diff`, `yaml`, or `watch` subcommands of `imposer options` for that site.
 This lets you filter out changes you've already mapped to a state file, and irrelevant "noise" changes, while still observing changes to option values you're still working on with `watch` or `diff`.
 (You can also have your state modules blacklist constantly-changing options like `cron`, so they don't keep showing up in your diffs.)